-The Company's revenue is generated by services provided to the other entities in the Group.
-The Company's revenue comprises revenues from advertisement services, game design development services, and stewardship activities.
+The Company's revenue is generated by services provided to the other entities in the Group and dividend income.
+The Company's revenue generated by services comprises revenues from advertisement services, game design development services, and stewardship activities.
+The Company recognizes dividend income from its subsidiaries based on the amount of dividends declared.